stefanspasov/CBS/README.md

                                 "ReturnDate": "2017-02-21 23:10:58",
                                 "ReturnKilometers": 4000
                               }

+There is a small WPF application included in the solution.
+Multiple projects need to be selected for start up.
+The application uses RestSharp client to connect to the rest services.

 # Configuration:
 The repositories are injected so they can be replaced by any module that implements IExternalReservationRepository and IExternalSettingRepository.